viraatdas/casper-med-exam-ai/README.md

-  "question_1": "Related question to the scenario.", "question_2": "Related question to the scenario.", "question_3": "Related question to the scenario.", "answer_1": "User's answer to the question."
-  "answer_2": "User's answer to the question."
-  "answer_3": "User's answer to the question."
+  "question_1": "Related question to the scenario.", "question_2": "Related question to the scenario.", "question_3": "Related question to the scenario.", "answer_1": "User's answer to the question.", "answer_2": "User's answer to the question.", "answer_3": "User's answer to the question.",
 }
 ```